rust-lang/cargo/doc/book/src/reference/build-scripts.md

 The `error` instruction tells Cargo to display an error after the build script has finished running, and then fail the build.

+ > [!NOTE]
- > Note: Build script libraries should carefully consider if they want to
+ > Build script libraries should carefully consider if they want to
  > use `cargo::error` versus returning a `Result`.
 It may be better to return
  > a `Result`, and allow the caller to decide if the error is fatal or not.
  > The caller can then decide whether or not to display the `Err` variant